 Monday October 16, 2000

 Another long day.
 I washed all the docking lines, long shore lines, the secondary anchor, and its chain, fenders, and fender covers.
-While all these things were drying on the deck, I siphoned fuel from the jerrycans into the tank so that it will stay full.
+While all these things were drying on the deck, I siphoned fuel from the jerry cans into the tank so that it will stay full.
 I also put fuel conditioner in the diesel tank and in the outboard gasoline tank.

 In the afternoon the yard removed the windows.
 The fiberglass was a mess.
 It was miracle that it held over the gales and a window was not completely blown off.
 Had that thing happened Thetis would most likely have sunk.
-After seeing the work and quality of these windows I do not want the same outfit touching my boat again.
-A much more radical solution is called for rather then re-installing them again.
+After seeing the work and quality of these windows I did not want the same outfit touching my boat again.
+A much more radical solution was called for rather then re-installing them again.

 Tuesday October 17, 2000

 Argyris, the fiberglass specialist at Agmar, continued cleaning and smoothing the horrible gaps made during the window installation.
 After the whole mess was exposed there were many lengthy discussions between Angelos, Argyris, the carpenter, and myself.
 I also consulted by phone with my brother Nikos.
 Finally the plan of action was agreed:

 - The fiberglass will be restored to the original size window openings.